Learning Off-Policy with Online Planning: Theory

-We substitute Equation~\ref{eq:ineq6} in Equation~\ref{eq:ineq8}.
-Also observe that the last term in Equation~\ref{eq:ineq8} $\gamma^H\E{\hat{\tau}}{V^*(s_H)-V^\mpc(s_H)}$ can be bounded recursively.
+We substitute Eqn.~\ref{eq:ineq6} in Eqn.~\ref{eq:ineq8}.
+Also observe that the last term in Eqn.~\ref{eq:ineq8} $\gamma^H\E{\hat{\tau}}{V^*(s_H)-V^\mpc(s_H)}$ can be bounded recursively.
 Then, we will have the following optimality gap for the H-step lookahead policy $\mpc$:

 The H-step lookahead policy $\pi_{H,\hat{V}}$ reduces the dependency on $\epsilon_v$ (the maximum error of the value function) by a factor of $\gamma^H$ and introduces an additional dependency on $\epsilon_m$ (the maximum error of the model).
 In contrast, when we use 1-step greedy policy, the performance gap is bounded by (Lemma~\ref{lemma:greedy_lookahead}):